jonathanolson/slither/notes/patterns.md

       - ..
 All the other things we are used to
   -
   - Face Color Annoyance:
+    - DO SMART FACE COLOR DUAL features? (not... named?)
+      - Storing duals means:
+        - (1) FASTER matching (since we don't do O(n^2) checks for large regions)
+        - (2) Can provide the exhaustive O(n^2) for computing all solutions and analyzing
+        - (3) our "output" state change can be a "list of the face color actions needed to be done"
-    - Our booleans are VERY overspecified.
+    - Our booleans are VERY over-specified.
 Are dual-color with faces representations possible?
       - (though this is... so simple)
+      - HEY this causes our logic-solver to get a LOT of complicated rules that it probably doesn't need(!), O(n^2)
+        - O(n^2)!!!!!!!!!!!!!
       - Could just be consistent and compute duals, and:
         - (a) fully specify all color relations based on the relationships (fill them out)
         - (b) minimize them when we actually... scan for patterns?